Total steps: 8

 Look for Higger Tor and Carl Wark.
 Higger is the flat-topped, steep-sided hill visible on the horizon, and Carl Wark the flat-topped feature below it.
 Higger Tor at 434m high is around 100m higher than Granby barn and has clear unobstructed views for miles over the surrounding countryside.
 Carl Wark has the remains of a bronze age fort from around 3,000 years ago

 Follow the path down to the road, cross carefully to the small gate, go through and go slightly right down the path to the bridge over Burbage Brook.
 Cross the bridge and then look slightly right for the entrance to Hollowgate.
 Follow this old packhorse route with banks on either side covered in heather and gorse bushes.

 Hollowgate was once a busy packhorse trail used to carry goods across the moors between Sheffield and Manchester and the west.
 Salt, lead and charcoal were some of the commodities transported.

-When you reach the top of Hollowgate, don't go through the wooden gate but turn left up a sharp lincline.
+When you reach the top of Hollowgate, don't go through the wooden gate but turn left up a sharp incline.
 Owler Tor is off to your left.
 The wind and weather has transformed the relatively soft gritstone boulders and rocks into fantastic natural sculptures.
-A great location to stop for a picnic?
 Follow the path across Lawrence Field with the road on your right.

 Lawrence field is a very special place on the estate with remains of a medieval field system and longhouses down towards the bottom of the field and a carpet of purple heather from mid-August.
 Sheep are kept on the field during spring and summer.
 Their grazing helps to preserve the moorland habitat.
 Surprise View is worth a little detour, off to the right at the end of Lawrence Field.
 From there you get a spectacular vista of the Hope Valley.